MARKET SNAPSHOT: U.S. Stocks Recover From North Korea Jitters But Remain On Track For Weekly Loss

 ADVERTISEMENT

+An Associated Press report that the U.S. and North Korea have been engaged in back channel talks (https://apnews.com/686ac7c761694b28b67793a1d8297145?link=mktw) for several months even as they exchange incendiary threats may also help to soothe jitters.

-For the week, the Dow is on track for a decline of 1%, its biggest one-week drop since April.
-The S&P is looking at a decline of 1.4%, its worst week since March.
-The Nasdaq is on track for a weekly loss of 1.7%, its worst since June.
+For the week, the Dow is on track to fall 0.9%, its biggest one-week drop since April.
+The S&P is looking at a decline of 1.3%, its worst week since March.
+The Nasdaq is on track for a weekly loss of 1.5%, its worst since June.

 Related:A problem for buy-the-dip investors: no dips to buy (http://www.marketwatch.com/story/a-problem-for-buy-the-dip-investors-no-dips-to-buy-2017-08-08)